Hazardous Weather Outlook

 Sheboygan Wisconsin to Winthrop Harbor Illinois.

-A Small Craft Advisory continues into early Monday afternoon.
+The Small Craft Advisory continues through Monday.

 $$